Carton dataset synthesis method for domain shift based on foreground texture decoupling and replacement: Method

 In Eq.\ref{eq6}, $y$ represents the original contour.
 The $len(y)=4$ is the condition that the original contour is represented by 4 points. $area(*)$ is the area of each contour. $\gamma$ is the hyperparameter to decide the final contour and $\gamma=2/3$ is used in our experiments .

 \textbf{Parallelogram reconstruction:} As we all known, the parallelograms satisfy the convex polygon condition(as shown in definition\ref{df2}).
 So during constructing a parallelogram, we select a line $A$($ap_{i_x}+bp_{i_y}+c=0$) from the edge of incomplete contour as the constructed line(as shown in definition\ref{df3}).
 And let $P_{surface}=\{p_0,p_1,…,p_n \}$ denote the incomplete contour.
 When $A$ and it's adjacent edge $B$ in $P_{surface}$ both satisfy the convex polygon condition, we construct a parallelogram with $A$ and $B$.
-Firstly, we get the point $P_A$ with farthest distance to $A$, and $P_B$ with farthest distance to $B$ in $P_{surface}$.
+Firstly, we get the points $P_A$ with farthest distance to $A$, and $P_B$ with farthest distance to $B$ in $P_{surface}$.
 Then we calculate the slope of $A$ and $B$ as $K_A$, $K_B$ and construct the other edges($C$ and $D$) of parallelogram with ($K_A$,$P_A$) and ($K_B$,$P_B$)(22 to 25 line in algorithm\ref{alg:r3p}).
-Finally, we calculate the point of intersection of each edge in $A,B,C,D$ to get the parallelogram(26 to 29 line in algorithm\ref{alg:r3p}). \begin{definition} Convex polygon condition: All points in the parallelogram must be on the side of any edge. \end{definition} \begin{definition} Constructed line: when constructing a parallelogram, the selected line which is the edge of the parallelogram is a constructed line.
+Finally, we calculate the point of intersection of each edge in $A,B,C,D$ to get the parallelogram(26 to 29 line in algorithm\ref{alg:r3p}). \begin{definition} Convex polygon condition: All points in the parallelogram must be on the side of any edge. \end{definition} \begin{definition} Constructed line: when constructing a parallelogram, the selected line which satisfy the convex polygon condition is the edge of the parallelogram is a constructed line.
 It is judged by Eq.\ref{eq7} and Eq.\ref{eq8}.
-And when $|\beta|$ equals to $|m-n|$, the selected line is a constructed line. \end{definition}
+And when $|\beta|$ equals to $|m-n|$, the selected line is a constructed line(8 to 18 line in algorithm\ref{alg:r3p}). \end{definition}

 In Eq.\ref{eq7} and Eq.\ref{eq8}, $m$ is the number of points in the constructed line. $(p_{i_x},p_{i_y})$ is the coordinate of point $p_i$ in $P_{surface}$.